orionrobots/CnCNotes/_posts/2014-11-02-designing-second-enclosure-for-cnc.md

 Second - it was too big - I'd way overdone leaving room for the machine, which simply made it bulky and cumbersome.
 Poor engineering really.
 Thirdly - the sheets tore pretty quickly, and tape - well, it was a bit rubbish.

-This hacky thing allowed me to control dust a bit, but it was very poor, the whole thing has to be lifted off the CnC mill to change tools or adjust the axes, the visibility was worse than I expected.
+This hacky thing allowed me to control dust a bit, but it was poor, the whole thing has to be lifted off the CnC mill to change tools or adjust the axes, the visibility was worse than I expected.
 So - it was mostly kept off.
 Which meant the mill wasn't used much because I still don't have adequate dust and chip control.

 This is my next attempt.
 The overall plan is to design something using pywood with a few clear acrylic panels, with much better engineered tolerances to fit tighter, access doors with hinges, cable ports, a dust control port, some vents too.